VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P4S_Part1.md

 + **<ins>Belone Burst</ins>:**
 *Hesperos* will consume his <span class="buff">Aethersucker</span> and 8 orbs will spawn on cardinals/intercardinals.
 They will tether to the closest player and will be marked with that player role.
 If a player pops an orb with the same role as his, he will die.
 When an orb is popped, it deals high <span class="magic">magical damage</span> that need to be soaked by two players and applies a <span class="speDebuff">Thrice-come Ruin</span> stack to anyone hit, transforming into a <span class="speDebuff">Doom</span> debuff at 3 stacks.
-Orbs has to be pop by players with an <span class="speDebuff">Acting Role</span> debuff that corespond to the orb role mark.
+Orbs has to be pop by players with an <span class="speDebuff">Acting Role</span> debuff that corespond to the orb's role mark.

 ___